DevMountain/sql-2-afternoon/README.md

 <br />

 1. Find a count of how many tracks there are per genre.
+Display the genre name with the count.
-2. Find a count of how many tracks are the `"Pop"` genre.
+2. Find a count of how many tracks are the `"Pop"` genre and how many tracks are the `"Rock"` genre.
 3. Find a list of all artists and how many albums they have.

 ### Solution